 UL Lafayette is currently accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
 The program has chosen to voluntarily withdraw its CAATE accreditation effective May 2020.

-The mission of the Athletic Training Program at the University of Louisiana at Lafayette is to prepare our students for professional assimilation through a rigorous education process that blends a challenging academic curriculum with aggressive, hands-on clinical experiences.
-Through this process, our students will become life-long learners that seek answers to the changing medical environment by exploring and conducting research.
-Ultimately, graduates of the Athletic Training Program at the University of Louisiana at Lafayette will be prepared to successfully attempt the Board of Certification (BOC) exam and become competent allied health care professionals for the physically active individuals of South Louisiana and surrounding region.
+The mission of the Athletic Training Program at UL Lafayette is to prepare students for professional assimilation through a rigorous education process that blends a challenging academic curriculum with aggressive, hands-on clinical experiences.
+Through this process, our students will become life-long learners who seek answers to the changing medical environment by exploring and conducting research.
+Ultimately, graduates of the Athletic Training Program at the University of Louisiana at Lafayette will be prepared to pass the Board of Certification (BOC) exam and become competent Allied Healthcare professionals for the physically active individuals of South Louisiana and the surrounding region.

 Through didactic and clinical experiences, students will master the knowledge and clinical competencies related to the core content areas on the path to a successful career as a Certified Athletic Trainer.
 In addition to the core content, the AT Program goals and objectives are to:

 • Develop decision making and critical thinking skills in students

 • Encourage students to be lifelong learners

 • Prepare students to pass the BOC exam